 Abstract: In his famous essay De la musique en général (1837), Hector Berlioz asserts that certain kinds of music induce “a strange agitation in my blood circulation: my arteries beat violently… a trembling overtakes my limbs and a numbness my hands and feet, while the nerves of sight and hearing are partially paralyzed.”
 Berlioz’s detailed self-report lends this account the veneer of a medical case study.
 Indeed, as the son of a well-known physician and himself an erstwhile medical student, Berlioz avidly followed many of the medical and scientific debates of his day.
-Examining the system of neurophysiological affect emerging from his critical writing, Dr Raz will focus on the composer’s documented engagement with contemporaneous neurophysiology, and in particular the pioneering ideas of Xavier Bichat.
-Challenging traditional conceptions of Berlioz’s musical writings as journalistic hackwork, Dr Raz proposes that the remarkable medical literacy presented in his arguments reveals a hitherto neglected dimension of nineteenth-century engagement with the embodied effects of music.
+Examining the system of neurophysiological affect emerging from his critical writing, I focus on the composer’s documented engagement with contemporaneous neurophysiology, and in particular the pioneering ideas of Xavier Bichat.
+Challenging traditional conceptions of Berlioz’s musical writings as journalistic hackwork, I propose that the remarkable medical literacy presented in his arguments reveals a hitherto neglected dimension of nineteenth-century engagement with the embodied effects of music.